lukas-zronek/ssh-askpass-mac/README.md

 The Keychain Access app can be used to create a custom keychain and enable auto-lock.
 After a passphrase is saved in the login keychain, the item can later be moved to another keychain using the Keychain Access app. ssh-askpass-mac will automatically fetch the passphrase from any keychain.

-The password is temporarily stored in the memory area of the ssh-askpass-mac app and with the Swift programming language it is not possible to ensure that the memory area is overwritten.
+The passhprase is temporarily stored in the memory area of the ssh-askpass-mac app and with the Swift programming language it is not possible to ensure that the memory area is overwritten.
 A local attacker with administrator rights could read the memory and extract the password.

 ## Notes